 KOOL & THE GANG "Cherish"

-They really don't make ballads like this anymore, so it really is one to cherish from the 80s!
+I know it sounds clichéd but they really don't make ballads like this anymore.
+This really is one to cherish from the 80s, unless, of course, you dislike ballads!

-The New Jersey band first hit the charts in their home country during 1969, with their self-titled debut single.
+The New Jersey band, Kool and the Gang, first hit the charts in their home country during 1969, with their self-titled debut single.
 In the UK, the band had to wait until 1979 before scoring their first hit, when the funky disco number "Ladies Night" reached #9.
 The song featured as the B-side to some European releases of "Cherish".

 The romantic ballad became the band's seventeenth Top 40 hit single and also their third and final Top 5 hit.
 The single also became the biggest Billboard Adult Contemporary Chart hit of the 80s, reaching #1 for six weeks.